Mrekyle/ci-project-4/notes.md

 Add images upload to the app
-Add create new recipe functions with summernote editor - Page created Add edit and delete functions - Add popup for are you sure about deleting the recipe - Page created Add random image generator to the registered users home page Add aria labels/semenatic code
+Add create new recipe functions with summernote editor - Page created Add edit and delete functions - Add popup for are you sure about deleting the recipe - Page created Add aria labels/semenatic code
 Add code block comments
-Fix bug on recipes page with auth.user.none
-Add comments to recipe page page and likes
+Ensure on users home page that only latest 4 recipes show Fix bug on recipes page with auth.user.none - users likes Add comments to recipe page page and likes
 Add back and next buttons to the recipe post page